On the central levels problem: Proof of Theorem

+We now describe an algorithm which for a given dimension~$n$ computes the sequence of chains in the cycle ordering~$\Lambda_n$ defined in~\eqref{eq:lambda}.
+Each chain is represented as a string of length~$n$ over the alphabet~$\{0,1,*\}$ (recall Figure~\ref{fig:scd}), and whenever the next chain has been produced by the algorithm, it is visited in the [Visit] step.
+By Theorem~\ref{thm:3gray}, at most three entries of this string change between two visits.
+One can easily turn this algorithm into a loopless algorithm for computing the entire Hamilton cycle, flipping a single bit in each step, by replacing the [Visit] step by a loop that moves up and down the vertices on the current chain alternatingly.

-For even~$n$, Algorithm~C below implements this Gray code in a loopless fashion, i.e., the algorithm requires only~$\cO(1)$ time between generating any two consecutive chains in the cycle ordering.
-The space required by the algorithm is~$\cO(n)$, and the initialization time is~$\cO(n)$.
+For even~$n$, a loopless implementation of this Gray code is given as Algorithm~C, i.e., the algorithm requires only~$\cO(1)$ time between any two consecutive [Visit] steps.
+The corresponding variant of the algorithm for odd~$n$ is very similar and can be found in the Appendix.
+An implementation of both the even and odd case in C++ is available for download and for demonstration on the Combinatorial Object Server~\cite{cos_chains}.
+The initialization required by this algorithm is~$\cO(n)$, and the used space is~$\cO(n)$.
 Table~\ref{tab:algoC} shows the execution of this algorithm for the case $n=6$.
-One can easily turn this algorithm into a loopless algorithm for computing the entire Hamilton cycle, by replacing the visit operation in step~C2 by a loop that moves up and down the current chain alternatingly.